pistolPeterson/ApartmentAudioRework/README.md

 Phase 1 demo vid: https://www.youtube.com/watch?v=kEEj02tUAnA

-## Phase 2: Music (Currently working on)
+## Phase 2: Music (Completed)
-- [ ] Create Music with different layers, based on trigger zones in Phase 0
+- [x] Create Music with different layers, based on trigger zones in Phase 0
-- [ ] Develop interactive music system
+- [x] Develop interactive music system
-- [ ] test system fully

-## Phase 3: Dialogue (im not a voice actor :) )
-- [ ] Create voice files
-- [ ] connect the voice files to play, when activated by the trigger zones in Phase 0
-- [ ] Sidechain dialogue vs the audio/music
-- [ ] Test dialogue system fully

-## Phase 4: Cleaning up and Optimizations
+## Phase 3: Cleaning up and Optimizations (Currently working on)
-- [ ] Test all possible interactions in gamee
+- [ ] Test all possible interactions in game
-- [ ] add end credits scene to finish game
-- [ ] Make Unity and Wwise project more organized
 - [ ] Optimize WWise to use as little memory and processing power as possible
 - [ ] Create Build of game!

-## Installation For WWise and Unity users
-For anyone who wants to have the project with full control.
-NOT reccomended at all if you have no experience with WWise or audio middleware software.
-Information coming soon.
-The assumption will be that you know how Wwise works and how to integrate it with Unity

-## Installation for Unity Users
-Information coming soon.
-Im trying to see if I can make a seperate branch with only the unity project and the specific soundbanks so you dont have to use the WWise software

-## For playtesters
+## Want to play the game?
 Link will be here for a build of the game once I have a good demo in place

 ## Demo Video